Ethereal-Tian/DPS-Net/README.md

 ## Citing
-We will highly appreciate it if you would like to cite our work via:
+We will appreciate it if you would like to cite our work via:
 ```
-@inproceedings{bao2023sine,
+@inproceedings{tian2023dps,
-    title={DPS-Net: Deep Polarimetric Stereo Depth Estimation},
+  title={DPS-Net: Deep polarimetric stereo depth estimation},
-    author={Chaoran Tian, Weihong Pan, Zimo Wang, Mao Mao, Guofeng Zhang, Hujun Bao, Ping Tan, Zhaopeng Cui},
+  author={Tian, Chaoran and Pan, Weihong and Wang, Zimo and Mao, Mao and Zhang, Guofeng and Bao, Hujun and Tan, Ping and Cui, Zhaopeng},
-    booktitle={The IEEE/CVF International Conference on Computer Vision (ICCV)},
+  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
+  pages={3569--3579},
   year={2023}
 }
 ```
 # Acknowledgement